RMB1907/resmake/README.md

 # ResMake

-ResMake is a mobile application that generates a professional resume using a predefined LaTeX template.
+**ResMake** is a mobile application that generates a professional resume using a predefined LaTeX template.

 -  Allows users to input personal, educational, and professional details through a structured form-based UI
 -  Dynamically maps user input to LaTeX code using Room database for persistent storage
--  Streamlines resume creation for users with no LaTeX experience, offering live preview, editable data, and seamless export to Overleaf for final formatting
+-  Streamlines resume creation for users with no LaTeX experience
+-  Offers seamless export to Overleaf for final formatting

 ## Workflow
 <img src="workflow.png" alt="Workflow Diagram" width="500"/>